What's inside this article:

 - Tags

-Clone a content item
+Clone a story

 - The prefix [Clone] - is added to the title.